 2. Croquetas

 These lovely little fried balls of béchamel are comfort food at its finest.
-While the most common version contains ham, there are several classic vegetarian croquetas (croquettes).
-My favorite flavors are espinacas (spinach), boletus (wild mushroom) and queso (cheese)—or a combination of the above.
+While the most common version contains ham, there are several classic vegetarian croquetas (croquettes) too.
+My favorite flavors are espinacas (spinach), boletus (wild mushroom), and queso (cheese)—or a combination of the above.

-Where to get it: Croquetas are also a ubiquitous menu item, but it’s worth seeking out spots that offer special flavors.
-One local favorite is Casa Julio, where you can order a set of six or twelve croquetas of various flavors.
-Think blue cheese with mushrooms and leeks, or spinach with raisins and gorgonzola.
+Where to get it: Croquetas are a ubiquitous menu item, but it’s worth seeking out spots that offer special flavors.
+One local favorite is Casa Julio, where you can order a set of 6 or 12 croquetas of various flavors.
+Think blue cheese with mushrooms and leeks or spinach with raisins and gorgonzola.

 3. Pimientos de Padrón

 Where to get it: If you can’t make it up to Galicia, you can find the next best thing in Madrid.
 Try the pimientos de Padrón at Mesón del Champiñón for a true treat.
-This place is also famous for its garlicky grilled mushrooms, which aren’t technically vegetarian… unless you’re willing to pick off a small piece of chorizo (worth it).
+This place is also famous for its garlicky grilled mushrooms, which aren’t vegetarian—unless you’re willing to pick off a small piece of chorizo (worth it).

 Visit Mesón del Champiñón on a vegetarian-friendly Tapas, Taverns & History Tour.

-Tip: Some bravas sauces are made with meat-based broth, so make sure you ask beforehand if this dish is vegetarian ("¿Es apto para vegetarianos?").
+Tip: Some bravas sauces are made with meat-based broth, so make sure to ask beforehand if this dish is vegetarian ("¿Es apto para vegetarianos?").

 Once you’ve sampled all the standbys, you might start craving something new.
 Luckily, plenty of places in Madrid have come up with creative takes on veggie-based tapas.
 Here are the most innovative—and delicious—options in the city.